Master of Science in Nursing Degree Program

 - Criminal background check and drug screening

-- Exceptions to the above criteria must be approved by the department Chair, the dean of the College of Nursing, and the dean of the Graduate School.
+- Exceptions to the above criteria must be approved by the director, the dean of the College of Nursing and Health Professions, and the dean of the Graduate School.

 A student must maintain a 3.0 grade point average each semester and may not earn more than 6 hours with a grade of C in the program of study.
 Failure to meet this requirement will result in denial of progression in the graduate nursing program.